VishalShenoy2002/Digit-Recognition/README.md

 pip install tensorflow numpy opencv-python mathplotlib os
 ```

 2. Once all the Libraries or Modules are Installed run the following command.
+This will train and creae the model and will save it
 ```
 python .\model.py
 ```

-This will train and creae the model.

 3. Once the Model is created, run the main program.
 ```